bretrzaun/settings/README.md

 -> $second2019
 ```

-To get a certain key for a year - with falling going back to the last existing year:
+To get a certain key for a year - with going back to the last existing year:

 ```
 $settings->getLastByYearAndKey(2021, 1);

 -> $first2020
 ```
-Note: Since there is no entry for the year 2021 so it goes back until it finds a year with the requested key.
+Note: Since there is no entry for the year 2021 it goes back until it finds a year with the requested key.